emmyjarz/burger/README.md

 # Eat-Da-Burger
 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
 When a user submits a burger's name, the burger will display on the left side of the page and waiting to be devoured.
 Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.
+Deploy on [heroku](https://emmyburger.herokuapp.com/)

 ## Full-Stack site
 - Homemade ORM with MVC